pythonpune/linkstatus/CONTRIBUTING.md

 -   **Issue Types**
     -   **Bug**  - Anything that is broken
     -   **Regression**  - A bug that did not exist in previous versions and isn't a new feature (applied in tandem with Bug)
-    -   **Feature**  - Anything that involves API changes, should generally only be for PRs or bug reports on in-progress features.
+    -   **Feature/Enhancement**  - Anything that involves API changes, should generally only be for PRs or bug reports on in-progress features.
     -   **Performance**  - A performance related issue.
 We could track this as a bug, but usually these would have slightly lower priority than standard bugs.
     -   **Cleanup**  - Not a bug, not a feature, just code cleanup.
     -   **Documentation**  - Self-explanatory.